 The Datai Langkawi (daily rates from MYR 2,100)

 The resort was closed for renovation when we were on the island but promises to open as early as September 2018.
 It is located within the rainforest, just minutes away from the beach, and has suites and private villas with spectacular views.

 With a modern décor, St. Regis has a variety of rooms ranging from basic to over-water villas and has a pool and butler service.
 One difference is that St. Regis has a lounge with comfortable seats and food at Langkawi airport, which is quite simple and without many options of what to do/eat.

 The Westin, with its 4 pools and 6 restaurants, is a more economic option with quality service on the island.

 A small boutique hotel with 8 villas with Malaysian decor, which is 10 minutes away from the airport and a short walk from the beach

 The currency of Malaysia is the ringgit (MYR).
-In Langkawi, many hotels also operate as a currency exchange office and major currencies like dollar, euro and pound can be exchanged there.
+In Langkawi, many hotels also operate as a currency exchange office, and major currencies like the dollar, euro, and pound can be exchanged there.

-Citizens of a few countries must have a visa to get in Malaysia.
-Please check the list here before planning your trip.
+Citizens of a few countries must have a visa to get to Malaysia.
+Please check the list before planning your trip.